Treatments that Work

 Parent Skill Building & Problem Solving

-Therapy which teaches parents how to manage their child’s oppositional behavior.
+Through Parent Skill Building and Problem Solving, parents can learn how to manage their child’s oppositional behavior.
 Techniques may include rewards and consequences, time-out, praise, and one-on-one time.
 The goal of therapy is to teach parents how to increase the amount of preferred behavior while applying consequences to non-preferred behavior.
 Problem solving includes brainstorming, thinking of solutions, choosing a solution, and evaluating the results.
-This skill is directly applied to problem which may arise in the course of PMT.
+This skill is directly applied to a problem which may arise in the course of PMT.

 Multisystemic Therapy [MST]

-Working with a therapist to teach your child how to appropriately assert his or her needs with other people.
+Working with a therapist to teach your child how to appropriately assert his or her needs with other people is known as assertiveness training.
 This may involve role-playing different events and interactions in order for the youth to feel confident in their skills.

 Intensive Communication Treatment